alitursucular/names-list-with-react-and-typescript-demo/README.md

 ---

-Note: The source code is in the _master branch_ while, the build code is in _gh-pages_.
+Note: The source code is in the _master branch_ while the build code is in _gh-pages_.